 To know if an array is working as designed, you need to know the Voc and Isc, which are listed on the module datasheet. measure the Voc and Isc before and after installation.

-Voc is measured by using the Fluke 376 FC True-RMS Clamp Meter or the Fluke 325 True RMS Clamp Meter to determine the voltage between the positive and negative terminals.
+Voc is measured by using the Fluke 393 FC CAT III Clamp Meter to determine the voltage between the positive and negative terminals.
+The 393 FC is CAT III 1500 V / CAT IV 600V rated, making it safe and reliable for making measurements in CAT III environments like solar installations.
 Use the Fluke 64 MAX IR Thermometer to determine the temperature of the module to account for the effect of temperature on Voc (the lower the temperature, the higher the voltage and vice versa).
-Also check the conductor polarity while testing Voc.
-If it is reversed it can mean that in the combiner box other circuits may be unintentionally connected in series, resulting in voltages over the maximum inverter input voltage.
+The 393 FC provides audio polarity warning while testing Voc.
+If it’s reversed, the combiner box or other circuits may be unintentionally connected in series, resulting in voltages over the maximum inverter input voltage.

 To test Isc disconnect all parallel circuits and safely short the circuit.
 Measure the current between the positive and negative terminals through a multimeter.
 Set the dial to a current greater than expected.
-Record the values of Isc and Voc.
+Record the values of Isc and Voc on the Fluke Connect™ app and save them for trending and reporting

 Check the insulation resistance of your conductors, the connections between modules and between modules and racking, and your resistance to ground.
-Use the Fluke 1625-2 GEO Earth Ground Tester to measure earth ground resistance to ensure a resistance of less than 5 ohms.
+Use the Fluke 1630-2 FC Earth Ground Clamp to measure earth ground resistance to ensure a resistance of less than 25 ohms.

-Even when installed correctly, a PV system may not be producing the expected electrical production.
-It is very important for a module to have the electrical characteristics specified because an inverter has a minimum and maximum input current, below and above which it will not output any power.
+Even when installed correctly, a PV system may not meet the expected electrical production.
+It’s very important for a module to have the electrical characteristics specified, because an inverter has a minimum and maximum input current, below and above which it will have no power output.

 Scenario 1: Open circuit voltage or short circuit current is higher or lower than on the datasheet